You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 It’s the best way to find users who want to purchase what you’re offering and CAN actually do it.

 You can narrow it down by only using the hashtags of the places you can distribute your product to.
 You don’t have to include the country or state if you only serve a specific location.

 And if you want to make it a little more personalized, try including your profession, product or service like these examples:

 Do some research!
 Sometimes there are existing communities in your country, state or town that you can become part of.

-This type of hashtag is very common and it is consumed a lot by Instagram users.
-Regardless of the business area.
+This type of hashtag is very common among many Instagram users, regardless of the business area.

-Also, by adding your location tag and a hashtag specifying your location you can get featured on Instagram’s location tabs.
-This is a great way for people who are starting on Instagram to get new sectorized followers.
+Also, using a hashtag specifying your location can get you featured on Instagram’s location tabs.
+This is a great way for people who are starting on Instagram to get new localized followers.

 The branded hashtags are those created by a company, brand, media, etc. Usually made to promote a particular campaign or slogan.